This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 If you are experiencing family violence, call 1800RESPECT (1800 737 732; www.1800respect.org.au) to speak to an experienced counsellor.

 Beware of scams:

 People may try to take advantage of the current pandemic crisis.
-If you are unsure about anything someone is trying to sell you, or you feel pressured to make a financial decision, don’t sign anything.
+If you are unsure about anything someone is trying to sell you, or you feel pressured to make a financial decision, don’t sign or agree to anything.
 Check Scamwatch and/or call us.

 Emergency financial assistance

-For further information, see COVID-19 changes: Emergency Financial Support
+For further information, see COVID-19 changes: Emergency Financial Assistance

 It is recommended that you check if you are eligible for government assistance.
 It is there to help people financially affected by the COVID-19 pandemic.

 Check if you can get a Centrelink payment at the Centrelink Payment and Service Finder.

 A number of eligibility requirements for Centrelink have been changed until 27 September 2020.
 This means you may now be eligible for a Centrelink payment when you were not eligible in the past.
 The big changes are: